dongmaster/uguupload/README.md

 # Uguupload
-Uguupload is a program that allows you to upload files to http://uguu.se using the command-line ("Using the command-line".
-Is there a better way to say it?).
+Uguupload is a program that allows you to upload files to http://uguu.se using the CLI.

 It is possible to upload several files at once.
 See usage section.